This post may contain paid links. See more info on my privacy page.

 - You can substitute bacon or ham for the sausage in this casserole.

-- Peppers and Onions are excellent, too!
+- Peppers with onions are excellent, too!

-- Add Sauteed Spinach.
+- Add cooked spinach.

 - Kick it up by adding some jalapeno peppers.

-- Portioning: Cut the casserole into individual servings or slices.
+- Refrigerating: Allow the casserole to cool down to room temperature after baking.
+This usually takes about 30 minutes.
+Cut the casserole into individual servings or slices.
 This makes it easier to reheat only the amount you need rather than the whole casserole.
+Then, add to an airtight container and store in the refrigerator for 3-4 days.

 - Thawing (if frozen): If your casserole is frozen, transfer it to the refrigerator and allow it to thaw overnight.